Law of attraction (New Thought): Lucky girl syndrome

 An incarnation of the law of attraction appearing in the early 2020s is known as lucky girl syndrome.
 According to Woman's Health this is "the idea that you can attract things you want (like luck, money, love, etc.) by repeating mantras and truly believing things will work out for you."
 In early 2023 AARP explained that "The newest self-help craze, lucky girl syndrome is Gen Z's spin on books like The Power of Positive Thinking, The Secret and Manifest Your Destiny: The Nine Spiritual Principles for Getting Everything You Want.
 This year's version, however, puts the emphasis on luck and consistently reminding yourself that the universe is conspiring to make good things happen for you because you are a lucky person."
-The BBC reported that "There isn't scientific evidence for it... some have labeled it 'smuggest TikTok trend yet.
+The BBC reported that "There isn't scientific evidence for it... some have called it the 'smuggest TikTok trend yet.

 A January 2023 article in CNET explained that "thousands of people across TikTok have posted videos about how this manifestation strategy has changed their lives, bringing them new opportunities they never expected.
 Manifestation is the concept of thinking things into being -- by believing something enough, it will happen."

 Also in January 2023, Today.com reported that "Different manifestation techniques are taking over TikTok, and 'lucky girl syndrome' is the latest way people claim to achieve the life they desire."
 It also said that "Videos detailing the power of positive thinking have amassed millions of views on TikTok, and manifestation experts seem to approve."
 The article also quoted a manifestation coach as saying "the lucky girl mindset is, indeed, a true practice of manifestation", and that it has been around for years.